danielnuriyev/engineering-blog/programming-languages.md

 - use little memory, not get stuck on garbage collection, not be limited in memory size
 - be fast
 - have extensibility, like OO
-- be simple, brief with mechanisms preventic production surprises, for example, typed
+- be simple, with mechanisms that prevent production surprises, for example, typed
+- cross platform

-There are more features but these are the ones that differentiate backend API languages.
+There are more features but these are the ones that differentiate backend languages.

 Above I did not filter out JavaScript and Kotlin but they have flaws.
 Let's a look at more languages.

+The only language that matches these requirements is Go but although it has interfaces and a way to extend them, practically, after having used OO languages mentioned above, I found it clumsy to implement an extensible design.

+Next candidates are Julia and Rust.
+Their only flaw is that like JavaScript and Kotlin they do not handle a stuck thread but
+- compared to JavaScript, they are not limited in memory
+- compared to Kotlin, they do not use too much memory

+So what do we have:
+- JavaScript is good for microservices where each event queue can use up to 1.5GB of memory.
+Beware of unexpected CPU (non-IO) bottlenecks.
+- Go for massively concurrent code but low complexity.
+- Julia is generally good but not as popular, and you may need to programmatically prevent hang-ups using `yield`
+- Rust is generally good, not so popular but more popular for backend than Julia, and unlike Julia it was designed for the backend, but you may need to programmatically prevent hang-ups using `yield`
+- Kotlin is generally good but you need to keep an eye on the memory and programmatically prevent hang-ups using `yield`.
+- Python
+  - if you want to code quickly
+  - do not need concurrency inside a single process, for example, when you use AWS Lambda
+  - code that uses CPU does not need to be blazingly fast

+I think that generally best option is Rust.
+But look at the specific considerations of your project.
+Don't be a "I am a JavaScript programmer" type of person.

+## OS and Hardware

 TBC

-## Backend Workers

-## OS and Hardware

 ## Which languages cover most use cases